thinknathan/tsd-template-boom/README.md

 - Full Lua and Defold API type definitions for TypeScript auto-complete and type checking
 - Types for boom
 - Eslint config for handling the caveats of TypeScriptToLua and keeping your code correct
-  - `yarn lint` to run the linter
+  - `yarn lint` or `npm run lint` to run the linter
-  - `yarn lintfix` to allow the linter to auto-fix issues
+  - `yarn lintfix` or `npm run lintfix` to allow the linter to auto-fix issues
 - Handles script, gui_script, and module exports using familiar ES6 export syntax
 - Full boilerplate game project ready to transpile and go
-- File watcher via `yarn dev` to transpile on save
+- File watcher via `yarn dev` or `npm run dev` to transpile on save
-- Optionally run `yarn buildO1` instead of `yarn build` to strip source maps, [unfold constants](https://github.com/thinknathan/tstl-simple-const-unroller), [propagate constants](https://github.com/thinknathan/tstl-const-propagation), and [inline marked functions](https://github.com/thinknathan/tstl-simple-inline-func)
+- Optionally run `yarn buildO1` or `npm run buildO1` to strip source maps, [unfold and propagate constants](https://github.com/thinknathan/tstl-const-propagation)
-- Run `yarn buildO2` to get the benefits of `buildO1` and also minify the output (Reduces file size for HTML5 builds) (Experimental: [see known issues](https://github.com/mathiasbynens/luamin/issues))

 _You will need to have [Node.js](https://nodejs.org) installed._

 ## Quick Start

-- Use `yarn dev` to start a watcher that compiles and emits lua and script when you save
+- Use `yarn dev` or `npm run dev` to start a watcher that compiles and emits lua and script when you save
-- Use `yarn build` to just compile your ts, sans watcher
+- Use `yarn build` or `npm run build` to just compile your ts, sans watcher

 ## Installation